-- Similar to 2020, in 2021 43% of the OD reports sent to the state were from employers or their contracted medical clinics; 57% were reported from non-company health care professionals.
-In 2020, the percentages were 40% and 60%, respectively.
-In 2019 the percentages were reversed; the percentages shifted in 2020 and 2021 due to the COVID-19 pandemic with the larger companies with medical departments shutting down for part of 2020. - The most frequently reported occupational disease types were poisonings, especially lead poisoning, respiratory diseases, noise-induced hearing loss, and musculoskeletal diseases from repetitive motion. - About 1% of all hospitalizations in Michigan are paid for by Workers' Compensation each year.
+- Similar to 2021, in 2023 43% of the OD reports sent to the state were from employers or their contracted medical clinics; 57% were reported from non-company health care professionals.
+In 2020, the percentages were 40% and 60%, respectively. - The most frequently reported occupational disease types were poisonings, especially lead poisoning, diseases of the nervous system and sense organs, musculoskeletal diseases from repetitive motion, signs and symptoms, and respiratory diseases. - About 1% of all hospitalizations in Michigan are paid for by Workers' Compensation each year. - Sixty-nine percent of the occupational disease reports are for men.